Why is My Dog Limping? 6 Possible Causes

 Another reason why your dog may be limping is if they have something stuck in their paw.
 Dog paws are resilient to an extent, but if your dog won’t stop limping, keeps licking one paw, or won’t put weight on one leg, they may have something stuck in his or her paw.

-Common things found stuck in a dog’s paws are rocks, thorns, or sticks.
+Common items found stuck in a dog’s paws are rocks, thorns, or sticks.
 You can closely examine your dog’s paw and see if there is something stuck between their toes.
 If you cannot find anything, take your dog to the veterinarian so they can help look for hidden thorns.

 If your dog is in pain, they may hesitate to give you their paw.
-So it’s important to seek veterinary care if this is the case since your veterinarian is equipped with the right tools and compassion to handle your pet with care.
+So, it’s important to seek veterinary care if this is the case since your veterinarian is equipped with the right tools and compassion to handle your pet with care.

 4. Broken Toenail